Strayfe/Telepresence.NET/README.md

 To start using this package, install it through NuGet package manager or CLI as shown below:

 Through your NuGet package manager:
-- Search for "telepresence-dotnet" and click on install.
+- Search for "Telepresence.NET" and click on install.

 or

 Through .NET CLI:
 - Run the following command:
     ```
-    dotnet add package telepresence-dotnet
+    dotnet add package Telepresence.NET
     ```

 ## Usage